OpenNews/srccon/logistics.md

 ## Schedule
 The [full SRCCON schedule](http://schedule.srccon.org) is now live.
 SRCCON will run from 9am till 9pm on Thursday, June 25 (including breakfast and non-session evening activities), and from 10am till 6:15pm on Friday, June 26.

+## Meals at SRCCON
+We want you to be happy and well-fed at SRCCON, so we're providing breakfast and lunch on both days, as well as a delicious dinner Thursday night.
+We'll also have tea, coffee, and snacks—healthy and sugary—throughout the day, so stick around and enjoy the company of your fellow attendees.

 ## Thursday Night at SRCCON
 Thursday night, join us for SRCCON's evening fun: we'll be hosting games, lightning talks, a books share, a hack space, and more!
 There will be local beers available (and mini donuts!), and much more.
 [Learn more and sign up now](https://etherpad.mozilla.org/SRCCON2015).